 He writes about the Witness.
 There is a state of consciousness where you watch your mind and body.
 You perceive that you are separate from your mind and body.
 This is not just in meditation, it is when you are performing daily tasks such as driving a car.
 You witness thoughts and activities but do not participate in them.
 You are not the cause of thoughts and activity.

 This witnessing seems to be the same as a psychological disorder called depersonalisation, derealisation or dissociation.
 It's not pleasant so it's just as well that it is only a stage towards One Taste.
 The Witness is developed over time using a meditation technique where you decide that anything that you can be aware of isn't you.
 Your sense perceptions aren't you.
 Your emotions aren't you.
-Your thought aren't you.
+Your thoughts aren't you.

 What happens then is that the Witness will suddenly disappear.
 Then everything seems to be part of you.
 There is nothing that you turn your attention towards that does not seem to be part of you.
 This is One Taste and also the Lifewave Enlightenment.
 In the case of Ken Wilber it was the Witness that disappeared, in the case of of John Yarr it was the Inner Light and Sound that disappeared.